SYLLABUS#

 Students are encouraged to attend lecture live; however, in-person attendance is not required, except on exam days.
 All lectures will be podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates’ thoughts during lecture.

 To incentivize attendance, we will use iclicker for in-class Q&A (using either a physical iclicker or a remote).
-Students will receive a small amount of extra credit for each lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (not the final course grade).
+Students will receive a small amount of extra credit for each lecture attended, up to a total of 2% extra credit.
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).
 Students are free to attend either lecture time except on Exam days.
 Note that students must create an iclicker Student account using your ucsd.edu email.
 See instructions here.

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
-Across the quarter there will be 8 different coding labs (2% each; lowest coding lab score dropped).
+Across the quarter there will be 8 different coding labs (lowest coding lab score dropped).
 Coding labs are graded for concerted effort (not correctness).
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Friday at 11:59 pm each week.
+To receive credit for a coding lab, you have to submit your attempted coding lab for the week by that Wednesday 11:59 pm.
 There are no late submissions for coding labs.

 Late assignments will be accepted at 75% credit for 72 hours (3 days) after the assignment’s due date.
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.